scrapinghub/web-poet/docs/intro/from-ground-up.rst

 The role of ``web-poet`` is to define standard on how to write the extraction logic, and allow it to be reused in different frameworks.
-``web-poet`` Page Objects can be used with synchronous and async frameworks, callback-based and ``async def / await`` based, single node and distributed, with different underlying HTTP implementations - or without HTTP support at all, etc.
+``web-poet`` Page Objects should be flexible enough to be used with

+* synchronous or async frameworks, callback-based and ``async def / await`` based,
+* single node and distributed systems,
+* different underlying HTTP implementations - or without HTTP support at all, etc.

 Page Objects